 What: “If you can dream it, you can build it.”
 The Future City is a team challenge where students research, design, and build cities that showcase a solution to a citywide sustainability issue.
 The topic changes each year and can include storm water management, public spaces, green energy, age-related issues and more.

-What else: The challenge is made of five parts: a virtual city design (using SimCity), an essay, a scale model, a project plan, and a presentation to the judges.
+What else: The challenge is consists of four deliverables - a city essay, model, project plan, and presentation in front of a panel of STEM professionals.

-When: Registration for 2023-2024 is now open!
-For the 2024-2025 cycle, registration opens May 2024 and Future City Teams may begin their projects in September.
+When: Registration for 2024-2025 is now open!
+For the 2024-2025 cycle, registration began in May 2024 and Future City Teams started their projects in September.
 Regional competitions take place in January while the National Competition is hosted in February.

 Prize: Grand prize is a trip to space camp and $7,500 cash award.